thehui87/Learning-Godot/tutorial_physics_2d.md

 <p align="center"><img src="images/area2dcoin.png"></p>

+#####Triggers

+A CollisionShape2D or CollisionPolygon2D can be set as a trigger.
+When used in a RigidBody2D or KinematicBody2D, "trigger" shapes become non-collidable (objects can't collide against it).
+They just move around with the object as ghosts.
+This makes them useful in two situations:

+*  Disabling collision in a specific shape.
+*  Get an Area2D to trigger a body_enter / body_exit signals with non collidable objects (useful in several situations).

 ### CollisionPolygon2D

 This one is similar to CollisionShape2D, except that instead of assigning a shape, a polygon can be edited (drawn by the user) to determine the shape.
 The polygon can be convex or concave, it doesn't matter.